haatveit88/sokolang/README.md

 * `JLZ` Jump if Less than Zero.
 Jumps to the label if the top of the stack is less than 0.

 As far as jumps are concerned, ANY non-numerical value on the stack is treated as "not 0".

+## NaN: Not a Number

+NaN represents the void screaming back at you.
+Well, okay, it's the result of an undefined operation, like dividing by zero.
+The reason it's dangerous is because it is infectious - any operation that encounters **NaN** as an operand, will immediately return **NaN**.
+This makes sense, because trying to perform any sort of arithmetic or logic when one of the operands is literally the representation of an intangible void, can never compute something useful, and will thus itself always return **NaN**.

+What this all really means is that once NaN appears in some part of your program, unless you are extremely careful, it will spread like a disease until everything you touch becomes **NaN**.

+As you can tell, computer science is essentially existential horror.